raspberrypilearning/pick-your-favourite/en/step_4.md

 ### Change the content for options 2 and 3

-Now option 1 is working for your first slot, it is time to add the content and colours for your second option.
+Now that option 1 works for your first slot, it is time to add the content and colours for your second option.

 --- task ---